SwiftNCloak/OmScript/README.md

 ### Made by SwiftNCloak

 OmScript is a programming language that will be open source.
+This will be written in Python or TypeScript (Still unsure though haha)